 Today, Single Cuts are used exclusively in ultra-high-end jewelry pieces and hands and dials of luxury watches.
 Single Cuts burst with brilliance and fire – they form a repeating pattern of facet reflections giving pavés a fabric-like texture.

-The first Pear Shaped Briolette was invented in the mid-15th century by a Flemish cutter, Lodewyk van Bercken.
+The first Pear Shape was invented in the mid-15th century by a Flemish cutter, Lodewyk van Bercken.
 The cut was a variation of a Rose Cut but with a point.

 The True Antique Pears are not Briolettes or Rose Cuts.
-They have tables, crowns, and pavilions.
+Instead, they have tables, crowns, and pavilions.
 Their point is usually blunted or even rounded, and they have large open culets.

 The most beautiful pillow-shaped diamond with large, stout facets, hypnotizing open culet, and regal pedigree.

 Antique cushions are extremely rare.
 At any given moment, there are only a few antique cushions on the market for every thousand modern cushions.
-Therefore, at any given time there is only a small number of antique cushions available.
-An antique cushion is the most desirable diamond cut to be used in high-end jewelry.
+An antique cushion is the most desirable diamond cut used in high-end jewelry.

 Our True Antique™ cushions are a contemporary version of the Old Mine diamonds with perfect symmetry and excellent polish.
 It is the classic cushion cut that ruled the world until the round brilliant-cut was developed.